TIBCOSoftware/js-docker/README.md

 If a license file
 is not present at this location, then the 30-day evaluation license is used.

-You can add a license volume and store your commercial license there, for
+On Linux systems, you can add a license volume and store your commercial license there, for example:
-example:

 ```console
 $ docker volume create --name some-jasperserver-license